zararah/zararah.net/_posts/2015/2015-04-27-tech-companies-responses-to-nepal.md

 * Airbnb activated their [Disaster Response tool](http://blog.airbnb.com/emergency-response-to-earthquake-in-nepal/?) in the area, allowing "individuals to list their space for free to support those who may have been impacted by the initial and subsequent earthquakes." - though, given the scale of the disaster, it's worth noting that this response is probably not that effective, and actually [only one property seems to be listed.](https://www.airbnb.com/disaster/nepal-earthquake) In the past though, for example during cases of extreme floods, this response from Airbnb has been much more effective.

 * [Digital Globe](https://www.digitalglobe.com/), a North American commercial vendor of space imagery and geospatial content, and operator of civilian remote sensing spacecraft, has [opened up access to satellite imagery of Nepal](http://www.digitalglobeblog.com/2015/04/26/digitalglobe-opens-access-to-satellite-data-to-support-disaster-response-efforts-in-nepal/) to help support disaster response efforts.

+* [Twilio](https://www.twilio.com/), a software company working on business communications, launched a '[Call your Family](http://callyourfamily.twilio.ly/)' initiative via Twilio.org, providing a free 10 minute call "a loved one affected by the Nepalese earthquake."
+Note: this doesn't seem to be restricted to calling users actually in Nepal, as you can select the country you'd like to call in the browser. (thanks to [Sonja](https://twitter.com/sonjaheinen) for bringing this one to my attention!)